open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 7. Client adds the files to an archive and creates a new CDOC2 container, which it saves to the target location.
 8. Client asks Recipient whether to delete the server capsule that was used during the previous decryption process.
 The purpose is to make it impossible that anybody could ever again decrypt the original message.
 9. Recipient chooses to delete the server capsule.
-10. Client, still having access to the original container decrypted container, reads again the recipient record from it and makes a request to CCS to delete the server capsule by providing the same transaction code.
+10. Client reads the recipient record from the original decrypted container.
+Client makes a request to CCS to delete the server capsule by providing the same transaction code.
 11. CCS deletes the server capsule and replies with a confirmation response.
 12. Client notifies the Recipient.